vincedundee/ST-With-ControlNet/README.md

 Modified Stable Diffusion to use the Automatic1111 ControlNet API in SillyTavern https://github.com/SillyTavern/SillyTavern

-Adds controlnet to Silly Tavern.
+Adds controlnet to Silly Tavern's Stable Diffusion Extension.

+Note: This is only for Automatic1111 v1.6.0+ that has ControlNet already working.

 ## To Install
 ## Folder: SillyTavern/public/scripts/extensions/stable-diffusion